liuziwu/tabula_reproduction/README.md

 pip install -r requirements.txt
 ```

-The Insurance dataset is also provided within the code.
-We do not hold the copyright of the dataset; the original dataset can also be downloaded [here](https://www.kaggle.com/datasets/mirichoi0218/insurance).
-To download the pre-trained model on all datasets used in the paper, download [here](https://drive.google.com/file/d/1_YxelekxY5MXhgn93MYgsZEEfBYAy7h6/view?usp=sharing).
-Do not forget to create a folder `pretrained-model` and place the downloaded model inside.

 ### 1. Configure Kaggle Environment (Preparation for Subsequent Dataset Downloads)
 - **Step 1: Register a Kaggle account**